vascokk/rivus_cep/README.md

 within 60 seconds
 ```

-Here the result will be generated only in case when `event2` stricltly follows `event1` within a 60 seconds window.
+Here the result will be generated only in case when `event2` strictly follows `event1` within a 60 seconds window.
 Pattern-based queries always persist the events.
-Pattern matching mechanism based on a directed graph FMS, using the `digraph` module.
+Pattern matching mechanism is based on a directed graph FSM, using the `digraph` module.

 #Windows